Understanding Strata Fees: Costs, Inclusions and Benefits

 Does everyone pay the same in a strata scheme?

-Contributions to a strata scheme are determined by the size of a property.
+The size of a property determines contributions to a strata scheme.
 Larger apartments attract a higher strata fee.
 It is only paid by the owner, not if you are renting.

 The term 'unit entitlement' refers to the amount assigned to a property based on its value in the strata scheme at registration.
 Fees may also be higher for properties with balconies, courtyards, storage cages and parking spaces.